 Find a routine

 It may seem like an obvious one but adding structure to your week is an excellent way of coping with isolation.
 Whether you are still working, on furlough or just have more time on your hands it is crucial to plan your time and set goals to feel you have accomplished something every day.
 Introduce new hobbies into your routine such as reading, running, painting or yoga.
-These activities are the perfect distraction while looking after your physical and mental health at the same time – it is a no brainer!
+These activities are the perfect distraction while looking after your physical and mental health from mental health services at the same time – it is a no brainer!

 Distant socialising